-Hastings Public Schools maintains an intentional focus on improving literacy instruction and ensuring all students have a solid foundation of literacy skills in order to ensure success not only during their PreK-12 academic tenure but through their post-secondary education and career.
+Hastings Public Schools maintains an intentional focus on improving literacy instruction and ensuring all students have a solid foundation of literacy skills.
+Our focus begins with early childhood education programming and continues through grade twelve.
 The Read Well by Third Grade (RWBTG) Plan is developed and reviewed by a representative committee of district administrators, educators and parents throughout the year.
 Statute requirements, our local strategic plan and District and Site Literacy Goals are overarching pieces which drive the revision and use of the Local Literacy Plan.

 The Local Literacy Plan is a culmination of conversations and professional development over several years and several committees.
-The Local Literacy Plan is developed through the work of the District Leadership Team, District ELA Committee (PK-12), Pre K Leadership Team and a Pre-K/K Collaboration.
-For the past year, Hastings Public Schools has partnered with Nancy Remmert of Remmert Educational Consulting to design, implement and support K-4 Literacy.
+The Local Literacy Plan is developed through the collaborative work between our District Literacy Leadership Team, District English Language Arts Committee, District Intervention Team, School Improvement Teams, Teaching and Learning Department, administration, and Pre-Kindergarten/Kindergarten collaboration.
+For the past few years, Hastings Public Schools has partnered with Nancy Remmert of Remmert Educational Consulting to design, implement and support Pre Kindergarten through grade 4 literacy.